Hypers100/fake-image-logger/README.md

 # What It Does

-The website just sends to your discord server your image url.
+It just sends the image url you put in the field to your discord server.
+You could improve/modify the code without asking.
+I don't really care.
+I dont condon scamming or hacking. this is for educational purposes only.